acorg/slurm-pipeline/README.md

 by any other method).
 So if `stdout` is a terminal, `slurm-pipeline.py` tries to help by writing the status specification to a temporary file (as well as `stdout`) and prints its location (to `stderr`).

+### Why are all scripts always executed?

+All scripts are always executed because `slurm-pipeline.py` cannot know what arguments to pass to intermediate step scripts to run them in isolaion.
+In a normal run with no simulated steps, steps emit task names that are passed through the pipeline to subsequent steps.
+If the earlier steps are not run, `slurm-pipeline.py` cannot know what task argument to pass to those later steps.

+It is also conceptually easier to know that `slurm-pipeline.py` always runs all pipeline step scripts, whether or not they are simulating or being skipped (see the Separation of concerns section below).
+Simulated steps may want to log the fact that they were run in simulated mode, etc.

 ### Simulating versus skipping